 The only way to get rid of weevils for good is to get rid of the food source, which with paste based shoes means getting rid of all your pointe shoes!!!

 The great news is there is an alternative to paste based pointe shoes – there is no need to have pointe shoes made using out-dated methods and materials – you can have pointe shoes made with modern materials and adhesives that do not attract pests like weevils.

 Gaynor Minden pointe shoes are modern shoes made with the latest materials to exacting standards and weevils don’t like them because there is absolutely nothing they can eat.
 Perhaps it’s time to buy a pair.

 Incoming search terms:

-- bugs in my shoes
+- what to do about bugs in your pointe shoes

 - bugs in shoes